Essential Signatures and Monomial Bases for $B_n$ and $D_n$: Abstract

 \section{Abstract}

-In the representation theory of simple Lie algebras, we consider the problem of constructing a ``canonical'' weight basis in an arbitrary irreducible finite-dimensional highest weight module.
-Vinberg suggested a method for constructing such monomial bases by applying the lowering operators corresponding to all positive roots to the highest weight vector.
-These ``canonical'' bases were constructed for the cases $A_n$, $C_n$, $G_2$, $B_3$, $D_4$.
-In this paper, we construct such bases for Lie algebras of types $B_n$ and $D_n$.
+In the representation theory of simple Lie algebras, we consider the problem of constructing a monomial basis in an arbitrary irreducible finite-dimensional highest weight module.
+We construct a PBW-type basis in every finite-dimensional representation of $B_n$ and $D_n$ and we describe the associated semigroup of essential signatures.
+These bases are parameterized by integer points in some polytopes.
+We give the inequalities defining these polytopes.